inventables/x-carve-instructions/step05/index.md

 <div class="note">
 <i class="fa fa-hand-o-right"></i>
  <span class="note-text">
- Note: You can use your wrench to align the insertion nut with the hole on the end plate.
+ <strong>Note:</strong> You can use your wrench to align the insertion nut with the hole on the end plate.
  </span>

 </div>